daltyboy11/DrainPipe/README.md

 * Report the tokens as stolen to OpenSea to prevent the hacker from cashing out
 * Blacklist those tokens from DAO governance or protocol participation until the situation is fully understood
-* DAO bot re-buys NFTs with DAO insurance funcs
+* DAO bot re-buys NFTs with DAO insurance funds
 * DAO buys stolen NFTs and puts in quarantine wallet
 * Much, much more ...